nyggus/makepackage/README.md

 ## Contribution

 Everyone is invited to develop `makepackage`.
-Nonetheless, be aware that we will only accept proposals that
+Nonetheless, be aware that I will only accept proposals that
 * keep the package's API simple
 * are covered by unit tests
 * are well documented (if needed)
-* are coded in similar style that the current code
+* are coded in a similar style that the current code uses
-* make under both Windows and Linux
+* work under both Windows and Linux

 Below, you can read more about these aspects.

 In technical terms, to contribute,
 * fork the repository and clone it to your machine
-* create a new branch: `$ git checkout -b new-branch`; remember to name it in a way that reflects what the branch changes
+* create a new branch: `$ git checkout -b new-branch`, where `new-branch` is the name of a branch, so remember to name it in a way that reflects what the branch changes (and please, do not use the name of `new-branch` or similar)
-* once you're done with all the changes and are ready to push, you can use `git add path` to add each file separately; after each such command, do `$ git commit -m "What I did"`, the comment explaining what is changed in the committed file.
+* once you're done with all the changes and are ready to commit the changes, you can use `git add path` to add each file separately (`path` being a relative path to a file you want to commit); after each such command, do `$ git commit -m "What I did"`, the comment explaining what is changed in the committed file.
 If you want to add all the files at the same time, do `$ git add .`.
 * `$ git push --set-upstream origin new-branch` — this will create the branch in the repo and will push the changes to it.
 * create a pull request to the original repository; when doing so, please explain the changes in detail

+If someone else is developing `makepackage` at the same time, you may have to solve the resulting conflicts.
+How to say it... don't break down!
+Be patient!

-And now you can wait for a review of your proposal.
+Now, you can sit and wait for a review of your proposal; use this time for thinking about how to improve the package even more :-D!

 #### Keep `makepackage` simple